Keith-S-Thompson/lc/README.md

 in your `$PATH`, and `lc.1` into the `man1` subdirectory of some directory in your `$MATHPATH`.

-I've *minimally* tested this (it builds and executes) on Ubuntu 11.04 and Solaris 9.
+I've *minimally* tested this (it builds and executes) on Ubuntu 11.04, Debian 6.06, and Solaris 9.
+(On Solaris 9, it seems to assume that the maximum file name length is 14; I'll work on a fix for that.)

 On Cygwin, the `curses.h` header is at `/usr/include/ncurses/curses.h`, not `/usr/include/curses.h`; you'll need to edit the `Makefile` (search for "Cygwin").  (**TODO:** Automate this.)

--- Keith Thompson <Keith.S.Thompson@gmail.com> Sun 2012-03-11
+-- Keith Thompson <Keith.S.Thompson@gmail.com> Thu 2013-01-24